staxmanade/react-component-errors/Readme.md

 # What is it?

-This is a little utility that wraps you're ES6 (or even ES5) React Component's lifecycle methods with a try/catch and is useful in development because it exposes errors thrown that are swallowed by React by default.
+This is a little utility that wraps your ES6 (or even ES5) React Component's lifecycle methods with a try/catch and is useful in development because it exposes errors thrown that are swallowed by React by default.
 Now you can more easily diagnose errors during development.